whiteboardclub/nodejs-rate-limiter/src/strategies/token-bucket/TOKENBUCKETSTRATEGY.md

 - **Returns**:
   - `allowed`: `boolean` - Whether requests are currently allowed.
   - `remaining`: `number` - The number of tokens remaining in the bucket.
-  - `retryAfterInMs`: `number` - The time in milliseconds until a retry is allowed.
+  - `retryAfterMs`: `number` - The time in milliseconds until a retry is allowed.

 #### Example